 Passover is the first High Holiday of the Lord described in Leviticus 23.
 It is the first of the four Spring feasts, Passover, Unleavened Bread, First Fruits, and Shavuot.
 The first three are sometimes grouped together and are collectively referred to as Passover.

-We celebrate Passover today, by remembering the Exodus story, and Jesus’ death on the cross while looking forward to his resurrection on First Fruits.
-We remove leaven from our homes and our lives, take communion, and have a joyous feast day!
+We celebrate Passover today, by reading the Exodus story, removing leaven from our homes and our lives, and having a joyous feast day!

 Here are some Passover scriptures to help us do just that!

 Exodus 12: 1 – 24 – How the first Passover was celebrated.

 Exodus 34: 18 – Command to celebrate the Feast of Unleavened Bread and to eat unleavened bread

 Leviticus 23: 4 – 8 – How to celebrate Passover and the Feast of Unleavened Bread.